Lone Guides: 1st Lone Company

 1st Lone Company was established in 1912 by Agnes Baden-Powell.
-The Captain was Nesta G. Maude, the very first Guide to earn the Silver Fish award.
+The Captain was Nesta G. Maude, the first Guide to earn the Silver Fish award.
 Members of this company lived in such diverse places as England, Scotland, Ireland, Wales, Cyprus, Poland and Belgium.
 They kept in contact by a postal newsletter.
 There were several patrols, including the Thistle patrol.

 There is record of a camp at Eridge, taking tea with Agnes Baden-Powell at her house and visits to Guide Headquarters (at that time located at 116 Victoria Street in London) in the first few years of the company's existence.

 United States of America – Girl Scouts of the USA

 Lones in the USA are called Juliette Girl Scouts, so named after the founder of the Girl Scouts of the USA, Juliette Gordon Low.
 They were formerly known as Solo Girl Scouts.
 In the 1980s and 1990s, the term "Independent" was used.

-In 2001, Stefanie Argus, an eighth-grade student, created Juliettes, an official designation for independent Girls Scouts, as her Silver Award Project.
+In 2001, Stefanie Argus, an eighth-grade student, created Juliettes, an official designation for independent Girl Scouts, as her Silver Award Project.
 "I wanted to create something to tell other girls who left their troops they belong to the Girl Scouts," Argus said.

 In 2003, nearly 2% of Girl Scouts were Juliettes.